 Application: Master in Wealth Management

-PREVIOUSLY been enrolled at the university of geneva
+at the University of geneva

 There is only one new intake of Master’s students each year, in September.
 Once you have been admitted, your attendance from day one of the Master’s program is mandatory.

 You must submit an online application containing the following documents:

 - Letter of motivation in English (it should not exceed 1000 words.
 Please describe your academic background, career strategy and objectives you wish to reach through your studies on the MSc in Wealth Management)

 - Copy of your Bachelor degree if already obtained (and other degrees if any)

 - Master degree and transcripts if applicable

 - GRE ou GMAT [Documents recommended (not mandatory)]